 Mid-size dive shops like Simple Life (also with multiple resort properties) may be better if you want a slightly smaller feel, but something attached to a resort experience.
 Many of my instructors previously worked for Simple Life (and similar dive schools) and had a good experience here.

 Perhaps you want more personalized instruction and a smaller group of people on the dive boat.
 In this case, go for one of the smaller dive schools where you will likely have 3 or fewer people in your course.
 Master Divers, where I took all of my courses, is a smaller shop and nearly every course I had was one-on-one.
 The boats are never too crowded (no more than 24 people on the boat) and you can feel the sense of community at the shop.
 This school also has a reputation for being very professional which means a lot when you are taking on a high-risk activity.
 I cannot recommend Master Divers enough and highly suggest checking out the shop if you are coming to Koh Tao for courses or fun dives.
+(And PADI just recognized Master Divers as one of the top eco-friendly dive centers worldwide!)

 For non-English speakers, there are plenty of dive shops that cater to other languages (some exclusively) so you can find a dive school that specializes in your native language to make the learning process easier.
 Some of the schools will offer instruction in multiple languages as Master Divers did, and the big shops will generally have instructors teaching a wide variety of languages to bring in all types of students.